 The stomach and intestines (digestive tract) is one of the last parts of the body to recover from the drugs used during surgery.
 You’ll need to have signs of stomach and bowel activity before you’ll be allowed to eat.
 Along with checking your surgical wound and other parts of your body, your doctor or nurse will listen for bowel sounds in your belly and will ask if you have passed gas.
 These are signs that your digestive tract is starting to work normally again.
 You will probably be on a clear liquid diet until this happens.
 Once it does, you may get to try solid foods.

+Recovery is different for everyone.
+Wounds heal at different rates, and some operations are more involved than others.
 You may need help at home for a while after surgery.
 If family members or friends are unable to do all that’s needed, your health care team may be able to arrange to have a nurse or nurse’s aide visit you at home for a short while.

 Fully understanding the likely result of the operation before it’s done is an important part of helping you adjust to the changes that have been made to your body.
-Be sure that all of your questions are answered up front.
+It is completely normal to need to take time to get used to any permanent changes in your body.
+Sometimes these changes can be really hard to get used to, and it's ok to feel sad or angry about them.
+Your health care team is ready to help you with those feelings, and won’t be surprised if you tell them that you feel this way.
+It’s important to let your care team know if you are feeling.
 Be as specific as you need to with your questions, and make sure your health care team gives answers you can understand.

 At this time, you’re probably more in tune with your body than you’ve ever been in your life.
 You notice every physical change.
 Don’t take any physical symptoms you may have lightly.
 Be sure you know how to contact your health care team members after hours and on weekends and holidays.